richsalz/draft-rsalz-termlimits/draft-rsalz-termlimits.md

 After a person has served two consecutive terms in any NomCom-chosen position, they are ineligible to directly serve for another term in any NomCom-chosen position; there must be a gap of at least one year.
+This rule goes into effect starting in March, 2023.

 # Conventions and Definitions